jmalins/BattleBot-Control/README.md

     pondering what life was like for your great-grandfather on dial-up.
  4. Load the Sketch to the module, "Sketch" > "Upload".

+#### Driving: ####
+After the default firmware is loaded, the robot should be driveable.
+To test:

+ 1. Connect to the WiFi network "BattleBot-xxxxxxxxxxxx". "xxxxxxxxxxxx" is a unique string for each robot.
+   * Use a phone or tablet to use the built-in touch interface.
+   * Use a computer to use the mouse or a gamepad (coming soon).
+ 2. Navigate to the robot in a web browser at `http://battlebot.local/'.
+ 3. Enjoy.